 Picking up where Rioja leaves off, Mendocino opens the March harvest window with its beautiful, tender spears topped with brilliant purple heads.
 Upright plants are high-yielding.
 Staggered maturity dates provide a steady harvest for several months.
 Harvest March-April.
 Photo courtesy of Territorial Seed.
+Also available as part of our Culinary Breeding Network Collection.

 Care: Plant 20-30″ apart in rows 24-36″ apart in full sun, cool moist soil.